Dyslipidemia: Everything You Need to Know

 Health Risks That May Be Posed as a Result of Dyslipidemia

-Hypothyroidism: Thyroid hormone has a great role to play in the body’s metabolism.
-When there is a dearth of this hormone, it naturally affects body’s metabolism and the level of lipids in the body varies.
+Hypothyroidism: The thyroid hormone has a great role to play in the body’s metabolism.
+When there is a dearth of this hormone, it naturally affects the body’s metabolism and the level of lipids in the body varies.
 Increased levels of cholesterol in the body may also affect the thyroid functioning as these two conditions are interrelated.

 Metabolic Syndrome: Genetic factors often result in metabolic syndrome.
 At least three of the listed symptoms indicate metabolic syndrome: